AODQ/Art-Of-Dwarficorn/README.md

 # Art-Of-Dwarficorn
 C++ Framework

-The D framework is an improved version of this.
+The D framework, Art Of DwarfiQorn, is an improved version of this.
 This only exists because of my project Core of Pulcher